j-toups/Call-Me-By-You-README/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description
-  This is a node. js application taht allows a User to respond to prompts.
+  This is a node. js application that allows a User to respond to prompts.
 The prompts will then be written to a README.md file.

   ![](test.gif)